asengupta/avishek.net/_posts/2021-09-10-gaussian-processes-theory.md

 ![Clamped Exponentiated Quadratic Kernel](/assets/images/clamped-exponentiated-quadratic-kernel.png)

-If you notice the holes in the diagonal, they correspond directly to the indices (and the position) of the input points for which the distribution was conditioned.
-The variances at those points go to zero, because the values at those points has now been determined.
+If you notice the holes in the diagonal, **they correspond directly to the indices (and the position) of the input points for which the distribution was conditioned**.
+The variances at those points go to zero, because the values at those points has now been determined; **hence the dark gaps in those positions of the covariance matrix**.

 ## Endnotes

 There are a few topics that still need to be discussed in the context of kernels.

 - Mercer Kernels
-- Infinite Basis Functions
+- Representation using Infinite Basis Functions
 - Representer Theorem

 These may be discussed in a future article.